chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 Well, there are a couple of main reasons.

-On the personal side, my girlfriend is doing her PhD at LMU and has been here for four years.
+On the personal side, my girlfriend is doing her PhD at LMU in Munich and has been here for four years.
 So I moved here to be with her and start our life together.

 Professionally, I've always been interested in the German tech scene.
 Munich is one of Europe's major IT hubs with a highly developed IT industry.
 This gives me much better opportunities to find the right position that matches my skills and experience.
 I really like the work culture of German companies, as they focus on quality and value work-life balance, which is important to me too.